Pursuant to Town of Hempstead Building Zone Ordinance

 1. Applicants, except those filing renewal applications, shall give written notice on the form approved by the Board to every owner of property:

-6. Each notice given pursuant to this Article shall be signed by the petitioner or applicant, and by his or her agent or attorney, if any; shall identify the property affected thereby; shall set forth the relief requested; and shall state the date, hour and place fixed by the Board for a hearing thereon.
+4. Each notice given pursuant to this Article shall be signed by the petitioner or applicant, or by his or her agent or attorney, if any; shall identify the property affected thereby; shall set forth the relief requested; and shall state the date, hour and place fixed by the Board for a hearing thereon.

-7. An affidavit of mailing in the form furnished by the Board, with Post Office receipts for certified mailings, shall be filed in the office of the Board at least five (5) days before the date of the public hearing.
+5. An affidavit of mailing in the form furnished by the Board, with Post Office receipts for certified mailings, shall be filed in the office of the Board.
 The filing of such affidavit of service shall constitute prima facie evidence that the applicant complied with these notice requirements herein.

 Article III – Hearings